DaveM7788/webhome/README.md

 # Web Home

-This repo is my custom Chrome home page.
-It also is configured to display whenever opening a new tab
+This repo is my custom Chrome home / new tab page

 # Set Up